gmz0015/Cloud-Computing/README.md

 ## Deploy
 - Copy the folder to `/var/lib/tomcat8/webapps/`

+## TODO
+- Optimise
+    - Navigating Speed up
+- Account
+    - ~~Develop specific functions for account.~~ (Finish)
+    - Add ~~Authentication~~ (Finish) and Authorisation
+    - Consider the rating level associated with peanut.
+So that they can even earn peanuts.
+    - Consider the number of visits associated with peanut
+- Rating System
+    - Add Rating System
+- Java Beans
+    - ~~Figure out how to use Java Beans.~~ (Finish)
+    - Add account functions based on Java Beans
+- Application
+    - ~~Set javabean item clickable~~ (Finish)
+    - Add Application
+    - Associated with database
+    - Security Check
+- Status
+    - Change Status
+- Figure out about XML.(Low Priority)

 ## Done
 - ~~Using ajax and servlet to change div.~~ (Discard)
 - Add navigating between the home page and account page.